 When to Contact a Medical Professional

-Call your provider right away if you or a family member has symptoms of chronic subdural hematoma.
-For example, if you see symptoms of confusion, weakness, or numbness weeks or months after a head injury in an older adult, call the provider right away.
+Contact your provider right away if you or a family member has symptoms of chronic subdural hematoma.
+For example, if you see symptoms of confusion, weakness, or numbness weeks or months after a head injury in an older adult, contact the provider right away.

 Take the person to the emergency room or call 911 or the local emergency number if the person:

 Avoid head injuries by using seat belts, bicycle and motorcycle helmets, and hard hats when appropriate.